Gunman kills 3, including reporter covering initial shooting

 “(Lyons) took his job very seriously.
 He loved his career.
 He loved what he did,” said Spectrum Sports 360 reporter and friend, Josh Miller.
 “He loved the community, telling the stories of people, reporting on the news, and he was just passionate about what he did.”

-Rachel Lyons, the reporter’s older sister, is raising money for his funeral in a GoFundMe account.
+Rachel Lyons, the reporter’s older sister, is raising money for his funeral via GoFundMe.
 She wrote that Lyons would have turned 25 in March.
 He is also survived by his parents and fiancée.

 In 2015, Virginia reporter Alison Parker and cameraman Adam Ward were shot and killed during their live TV broadcast for CBS affiliate WDBJ7.
 The suspect, a former reporter for the TV station, died by suicide during the law enforcement search for him.